Doctor of Philosophy in Education: Concentration in Special Education

 In conjunction with the primary advisors, students will select a course of study which is congruent with their professional development goals and previous coursework and experience.
 Students select three areas of specialization in consultation with the primary advisors.
 These three areas are to represent three distinct areas of study and represent substantial and different bodies of relevant literature.
 A minimum of three courses or nine units is required in each area of specialization, not including directed or independent study.

 Students select an area of academic specialization in both special and general education.
 Faculty and program resources on the two campuses are used to develop advanced knowledge of theory and research in an area of exceptionality.
-Specializations include: human development; language and literacy; bilingualism; technology; educational policy and administration; early childhood special education; mild to moderate disabilities; moderate to severe disabilities; autism; visual impairments; and other areas selected by students in consultation with faculty advisors.
+Specializations include: human development; language and literacy; bilingualism; technology; educational policy and administration; early childhood special education; mild to moderate support needs; extensive support needs; autism; visual impairment; and other areas selected by students in consultation with faculty advisors.
 Students develop three areas of emphasis or specialization within their program.

 Students who are accepted into the program and who have minimal or no academic coursework in special education will be required to enroll in prerequisite foundation courses.
 These courses are taken primarily at the SF State campus.